-The Trust common shares (the "Shares") are owned directly by CGI Magyar Holdings, LLC, which is owned by Anholt Services (USA), Inc., and CGI Diversified Hungary Kft.
-Anholt Services (USA), Inc. is owned by Anholt Investments Ltd. (formerly known as Compass Group Investments, Ltd.).
-CGI Diversified Hungary Kft. is owned by CGI Diversified Holdings, LP.
-CGI Diversified Holdings, LP is owned by Anholt Investments Ltd., its sole limited partner, and Navco Management, Ltd., its general partner.
-Anholt Investments Ltd. and Navco Management, Ltd. are wholly owned by Kattegat Limited, a Bermudian exempt company with its principal offices at Belvedere Building, 69 Pitts Bay Road, Pembroke HM 08, Bermuda.
-Kattegat Limited was formed for the purpose of holding and managing the endowed assets of The Kattegat Trust and is wholly owned by The Kattegat Trust.
-The Kattegat Trust is a Bermudian charitable trust, engaged in the principal business of distributing income for charitable purposes, with its principal offices at Wessex House, 5th Floor, 45 Reid St., Hamilton HM12.
-The trustee of The Kattegat Trust is Kattegat Private Trustees (Bermuda) Limited (the "Trustee"), a Bermudian trust company with its principal offices at Wessex House, 5th Floor, 45 Reid St., Hamilton HM12.
-Path Spirit Limited is the trust protector for The Kattegat Trust.
-The Trustee is wholly owned by The Lund Purpose Trust, a Bermudian purpose trust with its principal offices at Thistle House, 4 Burnaby Street, Hamilton HM 11, Bermuda, formed for the sole purpose of holding the shares of the Trustee.
-Anholt Investments
+Less than 1%

-Ltd., Navco Management, Ltd., Path Spirit Limited, Anholt Services (USA), Inc., CGI Diversified Hungary Kft. and CGI Magyar Holdings, LLC disclaim beneficial ownership of the Shares, except to the extent of their pecuniary interest therein.
-This information is based on a Form 4 filed by Anholt Investments Ltd. on March 20,2023 and a Form 13D/A filed by CGI Diversified Holdings, LP on May 5, 2022.
+The Trust common shares (the "Shares") are owned directly by CGI Magyar Holdings LLC., ("CGI Magyar") a Delaware LLC with its principal offices at 301 Riverside Avenue, Westport, CT 06680.
+CGI Magyar was formed for the purpose of holding the CODI shares and on December 31, 2023, CGI Magyar ownership was transferred from The Kattegat Trust to The Stevns Trust, without consideration or payment, as a charitable donation.
+CGI Magyar is owned 99.6% by The Stevns Trust and 0.04% by Anholt Services (USA), Inc. The Stevns Trust is a Bermudian charitable trust, engaged in the principal business of distributing income for charitable purposes, with its principal offices at Wessex House, 5th Floor, 45 Reid St., Hamilton HM12.
+The Co-Trustees of the Trust are Kattegat Private Trustees (Bermuda) Limited ("KPTBL") and Hamilton Trust Company Limited ("HTCL"), Bermudian trust companies each with its are Rattegat Private Trustees (Bermuda) Limited (RPTBL) and Hamilton Trust Company Limited (HTCL), Bermudian trust Companies each With its principal offices at Wessex House 5th Fl., 45 Reid Street, Hamilton HM12, Bermuda.
+Path Spirit Limited is the trust protector for The Stevns Trust.
+KPTBL is wholly owned by The Lund Purpose Trust, a Bermudian purpose trust with its principal offices at Thistle House, 4 Burnaby Street, Hamilton HM 11, Bermuda, formed for the sole purpose of holding the shares of KPTBL.
+HTCL is owned 60% by Moore Stephens Bermuda L.P., a Bermuda exempted and limited partnership, and 40% by Lisvane Holdings Ltd., a local Bermuda company.
+The Stevns Trust and Path Spirit Limited disclaim beneficial ownership of the Shares, except to the extent of their pecuniary interest therein.
+This information is based on a Form 4 filed by CGI Magyar Holdings LtC on January 10, 2024 and a Form 13D filed by CGI Magyar Holdings LLC, Path Spirit Limited and The Stevns Trust on January 10, 2024.

 - The address for American Century Investment Management, Inc. is 4500 Main Street 9th Floor, Kansas City, Missouri, 64111.
-This information is based on a Schedule 13G/A filed by American Century Investment Management, Inc. on February 8, 2023.
-American Century Investment Management, Inc. has sole dispositive power over 6,447,346 shares, shared dispositive power over 0 shares, sole voting power over 6,322,155 shares and shared voting power over 0 - The address for The Vanguard Group is 100 Vanguard Blvd., Malvern, PA 19355.
-This information is based on a Schedule 13G/A filed by The Vanguard Group on February 9, 2023.
-The Vanguard Group has sole dispositive power over 4,979,364 shares, shared dispositive power over 73,150 shares, sole voting power over 0 shares and shared voting power over 42,040 shares. - 21,503 of these shares are beneficially owned directly by Mr. Burns, 30,000 of these shares are beneficially owned by Mr. Burns through a trust settled by Mr. Burns' spouse and 23,617 of these shares are beneficially owned by Mr. Burns through the Gordon M. Burns 2009 Revocable Trust. - 474,819 of these shares are beneficially owned directly by Mr. Day and 156,563 additional shares are beneficially owned by Mr. Day through the Day Family - (6) 787 of these shares are beneficially owned by Mr. Faulkingham and directly by Mr. Faulkingham's spouse. - (7) Ms. McCoy is not standing for re-election at the 2023 Annual Meeting. - 229,601 of these shares are owned by our Manager, and Mr. Sabo is the managing and controlling member of our Manager.
-Mr. Sabo disclaims beneficial ownership of these shares, except to the extent of his pecuniary interest.
-The 229,601 shares owned by our Manager were purchased by it on the open market and are pledged as collateral to Bank of America, N.A., pursuant to a loan agreement entered into by or Manager as of January 4, 2019, as amended, modified or restated from time to time. - (9) Ms. Mahon is a director nominee and currently owns no shares of the Company's stock.
+This information is based on a Schedule 13G/A filed by American Century Investment Management, Inc. on February 12, 2024.
+American Century Investment Management, Inc. has sole dispositive power over 6,205,465 shares, shared dispositive power over 0 shares, sole voting power over 5,970,290 shares and shared voting power over 0 - The address for The Vanguard Group is 100 Vanguard Blvd., Malvern, PA 19355.
+This information is based on a Schedule 13G/A filed by The Vanguard Group on February 13, 2024.
+The Vanguard Group has sole dispositive power over 4,940,892 shares, shared dispositive power over 77,882 shares, sole voting power over 0 shares and shared voting power over 42,354 shares. - 26,626 of these shares are beneficially owned directly by Mr. Burns, 30,000 of these shares are beneficially owned by Mr. Burns through a trust settled by Mr. Burns' spouse and 23,617 of these shares are beneficially owned by Mr. Burns through the Gordon M. Burns 2009 Revocable Trust. - (5) 787 of these shares are beneficially owned by Mr. Faulkingham and directly by Mr. Faulkingham's spouse - 331,826 of these shares are owned by our Manager and Mr. Sabo is the managing and controlling member of our Manager.
+Mr. Sabo disclaims beneficial ownership of these shares, except to the extent of his pecuniary interest. - 1,320 of these shares are beneficially owned by Ms. Shaffer and directly by Shaffer Living Trust of which Ms. Shaffer and her spouse are trustees and